 Getting the Light Right

-With so many decorating concerns, it's easy to forget why you have a chandelier in the first place: to light up the table.
+With so many decorating concerns, it is easy to forget why you have a chandelier in the first place: to light up the table.
 For this, there is no standard industry or decorating rule because each light is different.
-How light is cast onto the table is affected by many things, including the fixture design, the light bulbs you use, and, of course, the height of the fixture.
+The way in which light is cast onto the table is affected by many things, including the fixture design, the light bulbs you use, and, of course, the height of the fixture.

-The only reliable way to test the lighting effect is to plug in or wire up the fixture and hang it above the table, even if the installation is only temporary.
-This allows you to test the fixture in all lighting conditions—day and night—and is, therefore, the best way to assess the chandelier height for all functions, practical and decorative.
+The only reliable way to test the lighting effect is to hang it above the table and plug it in, even if the installation is only temporary.
+This allows you to test the fixture in all lighting conditions—day and night—and you can assess the chandelier height for all functions, practical and decorative.